SORT

 annotated_frame = box_annotator.annotate(frame_bgr, detections)

-annotated_frame = label_annotator.annotate(annotated_frame, detections, labels=detections.tracker_id)
+annotated_frame = label_annotator.annotate(

 cv2.imshow("RF-DETR + SORT", annotated_frame)